Why you should care

-It was Labrador who, along with a dozen or so other House Republicans and Texas Sen. Ted Cruz, orchestrated the strategy that led to the government shutdown this past fall.
+It was Labrador who, along with a dozen or so other House Republicans and Texas Sen. Ted Cruz, orchestrated the strategy that led to the government shutdown last year.

 Labrador’s mother, in her later years, teased him for turning into such a staunch Republican.
 He would tell her, “It’s your fault; you taught me to rely on myself!”
 Her strongly held opinions, he laughs, might also have something to do with his own fierce debate style, which has proved to be popular in conservative circles — and a ratings bonanza for political talk shows of all stripes, where he ably plays the tea party foil to a rotating cast of centrist and progressive voices.

 Andy Roth, vice president of government affairs at the antitax advocacy group the Club for Growth (which, as you might guess, approves of Labrador — giving him a 95 percent lifetime rating for his positions in Congress), credits the Idaho congressman’s rising Washington profile to the fact that “he’s not afraid to speak out.
 If he thinks that something is going wrong, he’s not afraid to challenge leadership.”